KyteProject/PomoGo/README.md

 ## Development

-PomoGoHard is built using [Wails](https://wails.app/) and uses Svelte on the frontend and Go on the backend.
+PomoGo is built using [Wails](https://wails.app/) and uses Svelte on the frontend and Go on the backend.

 Take the following steps to develop locally: